I receive a lot of questions relating to what to do about sitting. Today, I’ll go through the 4 Best Stretches to do if you sit all day.

 CLICK HERE to watch the YouTube video.

-With these stretches, you can pretty much do them anywhere.
-You can get off your chair and go through the stretches or at the end of the day you go through the stretches.
+These stretchesn can be done almost anywhere.
+You can get off your chair and go through the stretches mid day or at the end of the day.

 #1 – 90/90 Hip Flexor Stretch

-I am kneeling down on a 90/90 position and contracting the abdominal area and I am moving my hips forward.
-I am looking for a light stretch in the front of the hip and I am like carrying on into the front of the hip joint.
+Kneel down in a 90/90 position, contract your abdominal area and move your hips forward.
+Look for a light stretch in the front of the hip that carryies into the front of the hip joint.

 90/90 Hip Flexor Stretch (front view)

-From the side, I am at 90/90 position, nice and tall.
-Taking it through my abdominal area and bringing my hips forward and looking at a light stretch from the thigh and from the hip.
+Below is the side view of the 90/90 position.
+Take it through your abdominal area, bring your hips forward and look for a light stretch from the thigh and hip.
 That’s the 90/90 hip flexor stretch.

 90/90 Hip Flexor Stretch (side view)